sarthou/HelloWorlds/Readme.md

 Regarding 3D visualization, a dedicated OpenGL-based solution has been implemented.
 It supports ambient, specular, and normal textures, manages sunlight and point lights, provides skybox functionality, and allows for debug elements (lines and user-oriented text).

-In sum: If you like PyBullet, you will prefer HelloWorld.
+In sum: If you like PyBullet, you will prefer HelloWorlds.

 ## Build PhysX